mozilla/chromeless/static-files/md/dev-guide/package-spec.md

 * `license` - the name of the license as a String, with an optional URL in parentheses.

-* `id` - a globally unique identifier for the package, which is usually either a String in the form of a GUID or an email address.
-If the package is ever built as an XPI, this is used as the extension's `em:id` element in its `install.rdf`.
+* `id` - a globally unique identifier for the package, a String derived from the public half of a private/public keypair, generated the first time you run `cfx xpi`.
+When the package is built as an XPI, this is used as the extension's `em:id` element in its `install.rdf`.

 * `version` - a String representing the version of the package.
 If the package is ever built as an XPI, this is used as the extension's